mikeyamamoto/electroncash-docs/cmdline.rst

 .. code-block:: bash

-   electrum listaddresses --funded | electrum getprivatekeys -
+   electron-cash listaddresses --funded | electron-cash getprivatekeys -

 This will return a list of lists of private keys.
 In most cases, you want to get a simple list.
 This can be done by